TageDan/Chlang/README.md

 ### 5/3
 Today I looked at the string for a bot and realised that I should have done that earlier.
 As it turns out, most ascii values are non visible. becuase of this I will further restrict values to the visible non space characters.
 (33-126 (94 different values)), it's a little bit sad the the bots can't have that much fine grained detail anymore but I think it's worth it for the sake of having nice looking string representation.

+### 26/3
+Today I decided to scratch features with a lower priority.
+Mainly prioritizing a high level language and a web interface.